AkshantVats/Learning/InterviewCampProblems/README.md

   30. Given an array A, print all permutations of size X.For example,Input:A = [1,2,3]X = 2Output:[1, 2][1, 3][2, 1][2, 3][3, 1][3, 2]

   31. Coin Change Problem: Given a set of coin denominations, print out the different ways you can make a target amount.
 You can use as many coins of each denomination as you like.For example: If coins are [1,2,5] and the target is 5, output will be:[1,1,1,1,1][1,1,1,2][1,2,2][5]

+  32. Maze Problem: You are given a 2D array that represents a maze.
+It can have 2 values - 0 and 1.
+1 represents a wall and 0 represents a path.The objective is to reach the bottom right corner, i.e, A[A.length-1][A.length-1].
+You start fromA[0][0].
+You can move in 4 directions - up, down, left and right.
+Find if a path exists to the bottom right of the maze.For example, a path exists in the following maze:0 1 1 1 0 1 1 1 0 0 0 0 1 1 1 0